MAIF/shapash/README.md

 - To discuss results: **Shapash** allows Data Scientists to easily share and discuss their results with non-Data users

+- To put a model in production: A light and consistent object for API or batch mode to make prediction and have explainability

 **How does shapash work?** <br />

 **Shapash** is an overlay package for libraries dedicated to the interpretability of models.
 It uses Shap or Lime backend